Pumping at Night Tips and Hacks

-Pumping at night is a task every exclusively pumping mom spends the whole day thinking about and dreading.
+Pumping at night is a task every sleep deprived new mom spends the whole day dreading.

-There is really not much to be excited about when it comes to waking up multiple times in the middle of the night to pump.
+After all, it goes without saying that there isn’t too much to be excited about when it comes to waking up multiple times in the middle of the night to pump your breast milk.

-Here are 3 examples on why it may be important to maintain your pumping at night routine.
+Here are 3 examples of why it may be important to maintain your pumping at night schedule:

-- Going too long in-between breast pumping session will surely negatively impact your breast milk supply, especially if you are under 6 months postpartum.
+- Going too long in between breast pumping sessions will eventually negatively impact your breast milk supply, especially if you are under 6 months postpartum.

 - Allowing your breasts to go un-expressed for more than 4 hours at a time can lead to engorgement and potentially clogged milk ducts.

-How to Make Pumping at Night Pumping Easier
+6 Ways to Make Pumping at Night Easier

-You also know the sacrifice and what truly being exhausted is.
+You also know true sacrifice and what truly being exhausted is.

 You not only have middle of the night feedings and diaper changes to do, but you are also clocking in multiple times a night for what feels like a factory job.

-I know this struggle and I think I can help give you some middle of the night pumping tips to help make this easier on you!
+I know this struggle and I think I can help give you some pumping at night tips to help make this easier on you!